 An earlier version of clause 21 would have provided copyright protection until the year 2017 for the unpublished works of authors who died after 1929 but before 1949.
-This proposal, however, proved to be sufficiently divisive to necessitate the amendment of 28 October 2003.
+This proposal, however, proved to be sufficiently divisive to necessitate an amendment.
 That amendment extends copyright protection somewhat, but provides a shorter term of protection than originally drafted.